Tips for Driving Safely Over Potholes

 As you slow down, hold the steering wheel firmly to avoid losing control and quickly scan the area so you know how to react should you start to lose control of your vehicle.
 Make a quick announcement to your passengers so they can prepare to take the bump.
 Someone can easily knock a tooth out or bust a lip if they try to drink out of a thermos while hitting a pothole.

 Look for Damage

 Learn to recognize the symptoms of pothole damage , as it may affect your vehicle’s safety and performance.
 If your vehicle pulls toward the left or right instead of going straight, it may be out of alignment.
-Also check the air pressure in each tire after running over any major potholes.
-And if you notice wheel rim damage, visit a rim repair ship in Baltimore.
+Also, check the air pressure in each tire after running over any major potholes.
+And if you notice wheel rim damage, visit a rim repair shop in Baltimore.
 A bent or cracked wheel is as dangerous as it is unsightly.